 NAB opens farm gate to China

-NATIONAL Australia Bank will target the growing agricultural trade between Australia and Asia as it seeks to push further into the world's fastest-growing region.
+NATIONAL AUSTRALIA BANK will target the growing trade in agricultural goods between Australia and Asia as it seeks to ramp up its push into the world's fastest growing region.

-NAB is the latest of the big four to talk up its expansion plans for Asia, after Westpac opened its first Indian branch last week.
+NAB is the latest of the big four to talk up its expansion plans for Asia, after Westpac opened the bank's first Indian branch last week.

-In a further move to bolster its ties in China, NAB on Monday signed a memorandum of understanding with China Development Bank.
+In a further move to bolster its ties in China, NAB signed a memorandum of understanding with China Development Bank on Monday.
 The agreement is intended to strengthen collaboration between the banks in capital markets, trade finance and currency activity.

 In targeting agribusiness, NAB is focusing on an industry that is tipped to be a key winner from Asia's growing middle class.
-Prime Minister Julia Gillard last year said the government wanted to turn Australia into the food bowl of Asia.
+Last year, the Prime Minister, Julia Gillard, said the government wanted to turn Australia into the food bowl of Asia.

 However, Chinese investment in agriculture has been embroiled in controversy, with last year's purchase of Cubbie Station by China's Shandong Ruyi reigniting the debate over "selling the farm".

 Mr Joiner said the debate in Australia had sometimes been blown out of proportion.
 "As a nation, we are more inclined to support it and then resist it," he said.

 Unlike its rivals at ANZ and the Commonwealth Bank, NAB does not have a large physical presence in Asia.
 However, Mr Joiner said the bank's strategy for Asia is centred on its "core franchise in Australia", serving the financing and investment needs of its business clients.

 He questioned the approach of his competitors, saying it should not be presumed that Australian banks could provide better retail services than the existing retail banks in Asia.